Driving and Vision

 The easy solution is to make sure you ask for your lenses to be reflection-free coated.
 They will still look smooth and shiny but they will act as though they are matt and, you will enjoy a better visual experience when wearing your glasses to drive.

-Sunglasses for daytime driving
+Consider sunglasses for daytime driving . . .

 Whether you require a prescription or not to meet the safe driving standards, a decent pair of polarised sunglasses can improve you view of the road ahead.
 They reduce glare, improve contrast and depth perception and, with polarised lenses, you will see less reflected glare from wet roads and other vehicles.